This FAQ section can be applied to a variety of disaster recovery scenarios.

 Review the Disaster Recovery Action Plan, which provides suggested steps to take in restoring your practice.Our Practice Advisors are available to assist lawyers with confidential and professional advice on recovery efforts and any other legal, ethical and practice concerns, especially in this time of great need.
 The Practice Advisors can be reached at 1.866.440.4640 (toll free) or 587.390.8462.
 Practice Review legal counsel are also available for practice management and operational issues.
 They can be reached at 587.393.2167.

 2. My files and documents are damaged or destroyed.
 What can I do?

 While most of the other categories of documents can be salvaged, documents that have been turned black by fire may fall apart with slight handling.
-There are methods using specialized forensic techniques which can read carbonized images but these are expensive and may not be readily available.
+There are methods using specialized forensic techniques that can read carbonized images, but these are expensive and may not be readily available.